AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 Now take the DNS TXT fields provided on creation and send it over to the publisher to verify.

-1.5.1 After a successful validation from the publisher's side.

 Step #2 - On AWS, create a new certificate and validate it with the Publisher
 ============================================================================================